Sander-Brilman/php-website-template/readme.md

     break;
 ```

-To load a php page on that url you simply add the name of the php file to the `$php` variable.
+To load a php page on that url you simply add the name of the php file to the `$php` variable.<br>
-you dont have to use the `.php` file extention but it wont break if you include it.
+Using the `.php` file extention is optional
 ```php
 case 'my-page':
     $php[] = 'file_name';